AkshDesai04/SummerInternship2024_D23IT159/README.md

 # 🌟 Summer Internship 2024 - Project Showcase 🌟

 Welcome to my GitHub repository for the Summer Internship 2024!
 This project showcases the work done during the internship, including practical insights and hands-on experience with various technologies.

+## 🚀 Introduction

+### 1st June 2024
+- Orientation Meeting: Introduction to the projects and overview of the internship tasks
+- The internship period is 4 weeks, focusing on practical insights and hands-on experience.